CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-08.md

    ![New Policy for App](./media/22-g-5.png)

-> **Note:** After completing this configuration, go back and repeat steps **9–17** from Task 1 to ensure your Conditional Access App Control policy is correctly applied to **Microsoft Graph Command Line Tools** as well.
+1. Repeat steps **9–17** to ensure your Conditional Access App Control policy is correctly applied to **Microsoft Graph Command Line Tools**

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
 > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.